Complete Guide to Avoiding Home Title Theft

 What is home title theft?

 Title insurance can also help protect you from title thieves.
-When ownership of a property is transferred, you can buy title insurance to protect against claims against the home.
+When ownership of a property is transferred, you can buy a title insurance policy to protect against claims against the home.
 If the previous owner had liens or there was some other defect with the title such as a forged deed, title insurance will cover your losses.
 This could be helpful to protect those who might purchase a home with a stolen property title.

 Typically, the cost of title insurance is paid up front at your real estate closing and the policy is usually priced between 0.5% and 1.0% of the home's sale price.